-This Better Governor webinar will explore good practice in the questions that governors in maintained schools and academies should ask as a key means of demonstrating accountability.
-With Covid-19 and the restrictions in places on how governance functions at present, we will focus on key aspects of school provision that those in governance can prioritise and how questions can help fuel our strategic oversight.
+This Better Governor webinar explored good practice in the questions that governors in maintained schools and academies should ask as a key means of demonstrating accountability.
+With Covid-19 and the restrictions in places on how governance functions at present, we focused on key aspects of school provision that those in governance can prioritise and how questions can help fuel our strategic oversight.

 This Better Governor webinar explored the role of the Company Secretary, which many clerks, within Academies, find themselves asked to fulfil.
 We explored the key duties relating to the role of Company Secretary, as they apply within an academy trust, focusing on the elements of Company Law, compliance and filing.

 This Better Governor webinar provided all those involved in school governance with an oversight of what effective governance of this vital aspect of school provision should look like in 2020, as we move towards 2021.We explored statutory guidance, expectations, and what and how governance should be monitoring safeguarding against the backdrop of Covid-19.

 This Better Governor Chairs' Forum explored, in the context of the current Covid-19 pandemic, how governors can continue to fulfil their monitoring role, whilst many schools are asking all potential visitors to stay away, in order to safeguard the health and well-being of staff and pupils.
 We focused on how chairs can foster an approach to governor monitoring, which maintains the integrity and impact of visits to the school but achieves this through virtual means.

 This Better Governor Clerks' Forum focused on the processes and procedures, administered by most clerks, underpinning the election of parent and staff governors.
 Against the backdrop of regulations, we explored what clerks need to ensure is in place and what discretion schools have in creating their own procedures.
 We provided good practice guidance, including how to organise online elections, which may be more appropriate with the current Covid-19 restrictions in place.